Tinkerforge/doc/en/source/Downloads.rst

 Bricklets and all available examples for the language.
 A tutorial on how to use the API bindings can be found :ref:`here <api_bindings>`.

+For Debian based Linux distributions the API bindings are also available in our :ref:`APT repository <apt_repository>`.

 .. include:: Downloads_bindings.table